forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 ## The Theme

 We built this theme to work out-of-the-box with or without Forestry.
 All content is controlled through Front Matter.
-Using exclusively Front Matter and not the `content` tag made it possible to create a theme that is completely modular, which was a prerequisite to add Blocks.
+Using exclusively Front Matter and not the `{{ content }}` tag made it possible to create a theme that is completely modular, which was a prerequisite to add Blocks.

 The theme consists of seven sections: